 Chronic illness can strain your view of yourself, your relationships, your place in society, and your plans for the future.
 Psychotherapy (also known as 'counseling' or just 'therapy') is a valuable resource when you are struggling with these challenges.
 This publication provides general information about some of the different ways that therapy can be helpful.

 The purpose of these articles is to identify common psychological reactions/ phenomena associated with vestibular disorders and to suggest various coping strategies to improve functioning.
 The information is divided into two separate articles: the first will address cognitive aspects of vestibular disorders; the second will address emotional aspects of vestibular disorders.
+Download a 1-page summary of this article.

 Vestibular disorders affect individuals physically AND psychologically.
 These disorders are variable not only in their physical manifestation, but in their psychological manifestation as well.
 And while it is important to understand your physical symptoms, it is equally important to understand your psychological symptoms as they can often trigger and/or exacerbate your physical symptoms.